pmb-7684/ST-558-Data-Science-for-Statisticans/README.md

   ### **Horseshoe Crabs**

    The assignment explores the characteristics of mating horseshoe crabs.
-In addition, we used varies types of plots - boxplot, barplot, and scatter plots with regression lines to explore what characteristics attracts male horseshoe crabs (also known as satellites).
+In addition, we created varies types of plots - boxplot, barplot, and scatter plots with regression lines to explore what characteristics attracts male horseshoe crabs (also known as satellites) to females.